 Thus, the rise of AI collapses the official case for mass immigration - especially mass immigration from the jihadist breeding grounds of the Middle East.

 The Mail article concludes:

 Ministers say that investment in lifelong training and education will help the UK create more jobs than are lost to robots.

-It's a dubious claim which - even if true - speaks for the retraining of native British workers, instead of importing yet more semi-educated (and sometimes hostile) third worlders.Share this post on social media:
+It's a dubious claim which - even if true - speaks for the retraining of native British workers, instead of importing yet more semi-educated (and sometimes hostile) third worlders.Share this post or leave a Facebook comment: